Ayman-Elfeky/10-Projects-Using-HTML-and-CSS/First-Project/README.md

 # Automotive Car

-A simple website template for a car repair and service business.
+A simple website template for a car repair business.
 This project provides a clean and modern layout, helping users learn about services, book appointments, and contact the company.

 ---